gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 dependencies, they will always be tracked exactly correctly by *gnatmake*.

-Note that for advanced description of project structure, we recommend creating a project file as explained in :ref:`GNAT_Project_Manager` and use the *gprbuild* tool which supports building with project files and works similarly to *gnatmake*.
+Note that for advanced forms of project structure, we recommend creating a project file as explained in the *GNAT_Project_Manager* chapter in the *GPRbuild User's Guide*, and using the
+*gprbuild* tool which supports building with project files and works similarly to *gnatmake*.